loftwah/linux-for-pirates/README.md

 **Collaborating with other teams:** Penetration testers might work closely with other teams such as development, IT, and legal to ensure that your network is secure and compliant with relevant laws and regulations.

 You might imagine that a penetration tester is responsible for identifying and exploiting vulnerabilities in your network.
 They play a crucial role in ensuring that your network is secure and that any security incidents are promptly identified and dealt with.

-##### Blue Team

-A blue team is responsible for protecting your network from cyber threats and vulnerabilities.
-Blue team members often work on tasks such as:

-**Analyzing and monitoring network security:** Blue team members might analyze and monitor the security of your network, looking for potential vulnerabilities and identifying ways to mitigate risks.

-**Responding to security incidents:** Blue team members might be responsible for responding to security incidents, such as cyber attacks or data breaches.
-They might work to identify the cause of the incident and take steps to prevent similar incidents from occurring in the future.

-**Implementing security controls:** Blue team members might implement security controls such as firewall rules, intrusion prevention systems, and antivirus software to protect your network from cyber threats.

-**Collaborating with other teams:** Blue team members might work closely with other teams such as development, IT, and legal to ensure that your network is secure and compliant with relevant laws and regulations.

-You might imagine that a blue team is responsible for protecting your network from cyber threats and vulnerabilities.
-They play a crucial role in ensuring that your network is secure and that any security incidents are promptly identified and dealt with.

-##### Purple Team

-A purple team is responsible for identifying and exploiting vulnerabilities in your network.
-Purple team members often work on tasks such as:

-**Identifying vulnerabilities:** Purple team members might identify vulnerabilities in your network, such as weak passwords, unpatched software, and misconfigured systems.

-**Exploiting vulnerabilities:** Purple team members might exploit vulnerabilities in your network to gain unauthorized access to sensitive data or systems.

-**Reporting vulnerabilities:** Purple team members might report their findings to stakeholders, including recommendations for how to mitigate risks and prevent similar vulnerabilities from occurring in the future.

-**Collaborating with other teams:** Purple team members might work closely with other teams such as development, IT, and legal to ensure that your network is secure and compliant with relevant laws and regulations.

-You might imagine that a purple team is responsible for identifying and exploiting vulnerabilities in your network.
-They play a crucial role in ensuring that your network is secure and that any security incidents are promptly identified and dealt with.

-##### Red Team

-A red team is responsible for identifying and exploiting vulnerabilities in your network.
-Red team members often work on tasks such as:

-**Identifying vulnerabilities:** Red team members might identify vulnerabilities in your network, such as weak passwords, unpatched software, and misconfigured systems.

-**Exploiting vulnerabilities:** Red team members might exploit vulnerabilities in your network to gain unauthorized access to sensitive data or systems.

-**Reporting vulnerabilities:** Red team members might report their findings to stakeholders, including recommendations for how to mitigate risks and prevent similar vulnerabilities from occurring in the future.

-**Collaborating with other teams:** Red team members might work closely with other teams such as development, IT, and legal to ensure that your network is secure and compliant with relevant laws and regulations.

-You might imagine that a red team is responsible for identifying and exploiting vulnerabilities in your network.
-They play a crucial role in ensuring that your network is secure and that any security incidents are promptly identified and dealt with.

-##### What is the difference?

-The difference between a blue team, a purple team, and a red team is that a blue team is responsible for protecting your network from cyber threats and vulnerabilities, a purple team is responsible for identifying and exploiting vulnerabilities in your network, and a red team is responsible for identifying and exploiting vulnerabilities in your network.

-In the theme of Pirates!, the blue team is the crew of the ship, the purple team is the pirates, and the red team is the navy.
-The crew of the ship is responsible for protecting the ship from pirates, the pirates are responsible for identifying and exploiting vulnerabilities in the ship, and the navy is responsible for identifying and exploiting vulnerabilities in the ship.
-The captain of the ship is responsible for ensuring that the ship is secure and that any security incidents are promptly identified and dealt with.
-The equivalent position to the captain of the ship is the chief information security officer (CISO).

 ##### Phishing